 Respect for people and nature underlies Oriflames operating principles and is reflected in its social and environmental policies.
 Oriflame supports numerous charities worldwide and is a co-founder of the World Childhood Foundation.

-Get more information, fact and figures about Oriflame, click here for the Oriflame overview.
+Get more information, facts and figures about Oriflame, click here for the Oriflame overview.